elkorn/afronski.github.io/_posts/2013-10-06-why-every-programmer-should-play-with-LEGO.md

 ## Disclaimer

-I would like to strongly deny that the post has anything in common with a recent visit of my parents who brought me the entire supply of bricks.
+I would like to strongly deny that the post has anything in common with a recent visit from my parents who brought me the entire supply of bricks.
 I won't say anything more without my lawyer :grin:.

-## What Christiansen's toy has in common with software engineering?
+## What does Christiansen's toy have in common with software engineering?

-At first glance, not much.
-But after a moment of play and you'll begin to notice more similarities.
-The most obvious similarity is the process of creating new thing, even if software exist only in computer's memory.
-Second similarity is related strictly to the creativity, because playing with LEGO and building software are the same creative processes (with high proportion of imagination).
+At a first glance, not much.
+But after a moment of playing you'll begin to notice some similarities.
+The most obvious one is the process of creating a new thing, even if software exist only in the computer's memory.
+The second similarity is related strictly to creativity, because playing with LEGO and building software are the same creative processes (with high proportion of imagination).
 But in my opinion there are more similarities, not so evident at the beginning.

 ### Standardization and Interfaces

-When you're playing with bricks, it's easy to create new things, connect previously assembled elements with each other and simulate or even replace completely some missing parts.
+When you're playing with bricks, it's easy to create new things, connect previously assembled elements with each other and simulate some missing parts, or even replace completely.

 It's a programmer's dream: everything what is designed right now, fits perfectly to other parts assembled in past.
 Each component has elements which can be connected with other components in future.
 Common missing elements can be completely replaced or reassembled from smaller pieces.

-By providing simple standardization and providing well defined interfaces (I guess the name *contract* ) you'll achieve amazing level of flexibility.
+By providing simple standardization and well defined interfaces (I guess the name *contract* is more appropriate in this case) you'll achieve amazing level of flexibility.
 Of course more specific elements (e.g. wheel and axle) aren't so flexible and interchangeable as the common bricks, but it's a balance between common use cases and more specified functionality.
-But, even if you have a old fashioned wheel from a stagecoach and new wheel with rubber tire, you can use both with the same axle.
+But, even if you have an old fashioned wheel from a stagecoach and a new one with a rubber tire, you can use both with the same axle.

 ### Modularity